In order to help you on your writing journey, I offer several services. Click on each one to learn more.

 If you’ve already read the information above and know what you’d like to book, head to the booking form here.

 Why hire an editor?
-Well, there are many reasons, but the most important one is that a writer needs a set of fresh, unbiased eyes on their words in order to catch errors that you’ve missed.
+Well, there are many reasons, but the most important one is that a writer needs a set of fresh, unbiased eyes on their words in order to catch errors that have been missed.
 Your brain knows the story you want to tell, but sometimes it doesn’t translate the way you want it to on the page.
+Your eyes have also seen these words a hundred times already through the various iterations of your manuscript.
 And because your eyes see what your brain thinks it wrote, it becomes challenging to see errors.
-They can be little things like spelling, grammar, or punctuation, but they can also be big-picture items like plot holes and weak character arcs, flow, unnatural dialogue, not enough tension, etc. If these items are left unaddressed, it can sour your book for readers and decrease your chances of securing an offer of representation or a book deal.
+They can be little things like spelling, grammar, or punctuation, but they can also be big-picture items like plot holes and weak character arcs and/or flow, unnatural dialogue, not enough tension, etc. If these items are left unaddressed, it can sour your book for readers and decrease your chances of securing an offer of representation or a book deal.
 You want your book to be read cover to cover and to be thoroughly enjoyed.
-Having a properly edited book can really be the difference in making or breaking your career as an author.
+Having a properly edited book can be the difference between making or breaking your career as an author.
 I would love the opportunity to help you achieve your writing and publishing goals!

 Can you combine different types of editing?
 This depends on what stage your manuscript is in.
 Different types of editing look at completely different things, and it’s important to do the edits in the right order.
 For example, proofreading before you’re finished making big-picture revisions is a waste of everyone’s time.
 If you make substantial changes to your scenes and chapters, any sentence-level edits or proofreading changes will need to be made again—and no one wants to have to spend more money and time than they should.